skip to content

 simplification of noun paradigms in eME

-Comparing Early Middle English (eME) to Old English (OE), we note these key changes to noun paradigms:
+Comparing the East Midland dialect of Early Middle English (eME) to Old English (OE), we note these key changes to noun paradigms:

 Note: unless specified otherwise, eME denotes the normalised early East Midland used in this site.